insyncsolutions/appseconnectdocs/_posts/Transformation/Mapping Techniques/Quickstart/2021-08-20-customising-attribute-mapping.md

 The data coming from the source schema requires to be transformed individually such that it matches the format of the destination schema every time the processflow is synced.

-E.g: Suppose the user is executing Invoice Add Process Flow in this case the records of all the Invoices are drawn from the source app and for this case the similar execution process of transformation is deployed multiple times
+E.g : Suppose the user is executing Invoice Add Process Flow in this case the records of all the Invoices are drawn from the source app and for this case the similar execution process of transformation is deployed multiple times.

-## Prerequisites for Working with Mapping
+## Pre-requisites for Working with Mapping

 * You need to have valid credentials of the portal.
-* You need to navigate to the [Process Flow listing page](/processflow/processflow-listing-page/) for creating or editing a Process Flow
+* You need to navigate to the [Process Flow listing page](/processflow/processflow-listing-page/) for creating or editing a Process Flow.

-* You need [create a Process Flow](/processflow/creating-processflow/) or Edit an existing process flow for implementing Namespace in Mapper node.
+**Protip :** In case of Custom Apps, Transformation or Mapping can be executed or implemented while creating processflow.

-**Protip:** In case of Custom Apps, Transformation or Mapping can be executed or implemented while creating processflow {: .notice--info}
+{: .notice--info}

 ## Steps to create Attribute in Processflow Mapper node

-1. [Create a New Process Flow](/processflow/creating-processflow/) or Edit an existing Process Flow for implementing Namespaces.
-You can view the [Process Flow Designer Page](/processflow/designer-processflow/).
+1. [Create a New Process Flow](/getting%20started/create-your-first-processflow/) or Edit an existing Process Flow for adding attribute.
 Click on the Node Configuration Button of the Mapper node.
 ![Attributemapping Processflow1](../../staticfiles/processflow/media/mapper/attributemapping-processflow1.png)
-2. You can view the Transformation screen of the Process Flow.
+2. You can view the Transformation window of the Process Flow.
 Expand the transformation node for viewing the `Schema Object, Complex Object collections, the Complex Object and the Attributes`.
 ![Attributemapping Processflow2](../../staticfiles/processflow/media/mapper/attributemapping-processflow2.png)
 3. Expanding the `For-each loop` the user gets the view of the node oInvoices. `oInvoices` is a schema